Saturday, May 26, 2018 – Monday, May 28, 2018

-The sheep get their yearly "haircuts" this weekend.
-Farmers shear the sheep, and costumed historians demonstrate the entire wool textile process, from scouring and carding the wool to spinning, and then knitting the hand-spun wool yarn.
+Throughout the weekend, farmers perform sheep shearing, while experts show off the sheep herding skills of border collies.
+Costumed historians will demonstrate the entire wool textile process, from scouring and carding the wool to spinning, and then knitting the hand-spun wool yarn.
 Visitors can even try their skill at hand-carding the wool.

 Different Wools – Meet alpacas and llamas to learn about wool from different animals.

-See how wool is transformed into household linens and garments with demontrations of the spinning wheel, loom (Saturday, Sunday and Monday) and an antique sock knitting machine (Saturday and Monday).
-Plus, on Saturday and Monday see demonstrations of spinning cotton.
+See how wool is transformed into household linens and garments with demonstrations of the spinning wheel and loom.

-Meet the animals – lambs, chickens, cows and oxen, and watch a host of daily demonstrations, including musket firing, hearth cooking, printing, coopering, blacksmithing, shoe-making and more!
+Meet the animals – lambs, chickens, cows, and oxen, and watch a host of daily demonstrations, including musket firing, hearth cooking, printing, coopering, blacksmithing, shoe-making and more!